grsjst/print_table/README.md

 ## Files

 ```
-progress_bar.pl - the progress_bar module
+prolog/print_table.pl - the print_table module
+prolog/wrap_text.pl - wraps an arbitrary text into lines that do not exceed the specified length
-examples/demo.pl - a number of progress_bar and spinner examples
+examples/demo.pl - a number of examples
+tests/test_wrap.pl - unit tests for the wrap_text module

 ```